DC Motor Simulation

 Little Prince's Trampoline

-Law of action and reaction When we apply force to an object, that object also exerts the same amount of force on us.
-At this time, our force is ‘action,’ and the force exerted on us … more
+Law of action and reaction When we apply a force to an object, that object exerts an equal force back on us.
+The force we apply is called the “action,” while the force exerted on us … more

 Pulleys with Many Wire